justiceadamsUNI/Klein-Compiler/Compiler/README.txt

 You'll notice the repo has an extra outer directory for various reasons including continous integration purposes.

+For a much prettier README, I encourage you to check out the Github repo.

 # A quick note about Visual Studio.
 If you don't intend to edit this using visual studio, ignore
 the Compiler.sln , Compiler.vcxproj	,Compiler.vcxproj.filters files.
 If you are, they will
 make your life easier!